return to homepage

 More information about this Massachusetts ski area: 978-369-7486; Great Brook website

 The Blue Hills Ski Area is part of the Blue Hills Reservation, owned by the Department of Conservation and Recreation (DCR) of the Commonwealth of Massachusetts.
 A number of companies have leased and managed the resort through the years, with mixed results.
-The present company seems to have made some good improvements.
+The present company has made some good improvements, and there's now a lot to love at Blue Hills.

 This Massachusetts ski area covers about 60 acres, with about 80% snowmaking coverage.
 There's a vertical drop of 309 feet, 9 trails, and 4 lifts.
 About half the area is lighted at night.